cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 // register the class as a custom element customElements.define("hello-wc", HelloWC);
 ```
 As shown in the code, the component needs to be registered using the `define` function of the `customElements` window object.
+The first argument is the name of the tag.
+The second is the component's class.

 To use a custom element in an HTML page, its code needs to be referenced in a `<script>` tag.